audioxide/data/data/posts/20201214-articles-our-10-favourite-albums-of-2020.md

 *RTJ4* is protest without the preachiness.
 It feels like a triumphant pursuit for unity.
 The music hits hard, and the message hits even harder.
 The poignancy of “JU$T” wouldn't land nearly as well if it wasn't such a bouncing banger. *RTJ4* is essential listening.
 If it takes good music for people to realise capitalism is bad, so be it.
 I'm rarely an optimist, but I feel like moments like these could result in the start of a brighter future.
 At least, I sincerely fucking hope so.

 **Andrew**

 They may not have topped our singles list last week, but they made up a fifth of it.
-This week, Run The Jewels better that by taking our top album of the year. *RTJ4* follows the trend set by the hip hop duo with previous releases, bringing something fresh to the table packaged in a familiar sound.
+This week, Run The Jewels bettered that by taking our top album of the year. *RTJ4* follows the trend set by the hip hop duo with previous releases, bringing something fresh to the table packaged in a familiar sound.

 Written in a time of growing tension and released at its flashpoint during the protests against police brutality in June 2020, RTJ4 swapped some bravado to make more of their impactful statement.
 Sure, the likes of “ooh la la” and “holy calmafuck” bring brazen beats and puffed chests.
 But the guts of this album, “walking in the snow”, “JU$T”, “pulling the pin”, wear politicism and activism on its sleeve.

 There's a laundry list of familiar names in the credits too, many of whom aren't known for pulling punches when it comes to opinionated lyrics either.
 These collaborations, particularly those towards the back of the album, touch on social injustices from modern slavery to capitalist evils, calling for change through personal action.
 It makes for a charged listen that the duo intends to inspire and motivate listeners with, and it's hard to feel any other way by its climatic, six-minute closing epic.

 It's been a chaotic cavalcade of a year, but we've seen incredible music come out of it.
-Whether it's offered catharsis, called to action, or just been bloody good listening, we couldn't have done without it, and I'm thrilled to see Run The Jewels take the top spot with RTJ4.
+Whether it's offered catharsis, called to action, or just been bloody good listening, we couldn't have done without it, and I'm thrilled to see Run The Jewels take the top spot with *RTJ4*.